- What is IBM z Systems?

-On an IFL, Linux can run in standalone mode in a Logical Partition (LPAR) and under z/VM.
-Currently, approximately 95 percent of Linux deployments on System z are run under z/VM.
+On an IFL, Linux can run in standalone mode in a logical partition (LPAR) and under z/VM.
+Currently, approximately 95% of Linux deployments on z Systems are run under z/VM.

 What is SUSE Linux Enterprise Server for System z?

 SUSE Linux Enterprise Server for System z is a commercial Linux operating system specifically tailored for the mainframe.
-This means that various z/VM operating system and System z hardware features are exploited by SUSE Linux Enterprise Server to ensure that resource sharing, disaster recovery, and other capabilities are available for SUSE Linux Enterprise Server for System z.
+This means that various z/VM operating system and z Systems hardware features are exploited by SUSE Linux Enterprise Server to ensure that resource sharing, disaster recovery and other capabilities are available for SUSE Linux Enterprise Server for System z.

-SUSE Linux Enterprise Server for System z lets you consolidate distributed workloads onto System z servers to help minimize costs, reduce downtime, decrease data center complexity and increase business agility.
+SUSE Linux Enterprise Server for System z lets you consolidate existing distributed workloads and bring new workloads onto z Systems servers to help minimize costs, reduce downtime, decrease data center complexity and increase business agility.

 Is SUSE Linux Enterprise Server for System z the right hardware platform for me?

-SUSE Linux Enterprise Server for System z running on an IBM mainframe is the ideal choice for customers with existing mainframes that want to add Linux and benefit from the combined advantages, as well as new customers that decide for the first time to buy a System z machine running Linux Mainly this combined solution is ideal for customers that:
+SUSE Linux Enterprise Server for System z running on an IBM mainframe is the ideal choice for customers with existing mainframes that want to add Linux and benefit from the combined advantages, as well as new customers that decide for the first time to buy a z Systems machine running Linux.
+Mainly this combined solution is ideal for customers that:

 - Host hundreds of virtual servers that run a mix of workload types and need to consolidate their environment